Anal itching is a common condition. The itch in or around the anus is often intense and can be embarrassing and uncomfortable.

 When to see a doctor

-- Anal itching is severe or persistent
+- Anal itching is severe or constant

-- You have anal bleeding
+- You have anal bleeding or stool leakage

 - The anal area seems to be infected

 - You can't figure out what's causing a constant itch